George Hamilton, Comte d'Hamilton

 Sir George Hamilton, Comte d'Hamilton (died 1676) was an Irish soldier in English and French service as well as a courtier at Charles II's Whitehall.

 At Whitehall he was a favourite of the King.
 He courted La belle Stuart and married Frances Jennings, the future Lady Tyrconnell, who was then a maid of honour of the Duchess of York.
 He appears in the Mémoires du comte de Grammont, written by his brother Anthony.

 He began his military career as an officer in the Life Guards but was dismissed in an anti-Catholic purge in 1667, upon which he took French service and commanded English gens d'armes and then an Irish regiment in the Franco-Dutch War (1672–1678).
 He served under Turenne at the battles of Sinsheim and Entzheim in 1674.
-He also fought at Sasbach (1675) where Turenne was killed.
+He was at Sasbach (1675), when Turenne was killed.
 He then covered the retreat at Altenheim.
 He was killed in 1676 in a rearguard action at the Col de Saverne while serving under Marshal Luxembourg.
 His final rank was Maréchal de camp (major-general).
 He was known as "comte", but whether he was really ennobled by Louis XIV is not sure.